-10 drug drop boxes across Seminole County means they’re easy for you to access.
-From Oviedo to Lake Mary, Pitch Your Pills was designed so you can easily participate in this powerful action and we’re confident there’s a site within a few minutes from your home or work.
+From Oviedo to Lake Mary, we're confident that there's a site within a few minutes from your home or work.

 Ever start to do something, arrive at your destination and then leave without completed what you started because you didn’t want be seen there or associated with a specific activity?
 Well, with Pitch Your Pills you don’t need to worry about that.
 Each location is setup so everyone, not just those who want credit for disposing unwanted medication, can participate in preventing abuse and protecting the environment.